-Transhumanists generally advocate for radical enhancements of human capabilties through technological means.
-Many claim that humans are progressing to a moment in time called the Singularity where digital immortality will be achieved and AI will begin to surpass human intelligence.
-Proponents of the Singularity anticipate that this event will not only grant us immortality through technological means, but that we will live alongside, and possibly as, superintelligent artificial beings.
+Transhumanism is a worldview and movement that advocates for radical human enhancement through technological means.
+Many transhumanists and futurists claim that humans are progressing to a moment in time called the Singularity where digital immortality will be achieved and artificial general intelligence (AGI) will surpass human intelligence.
+Proponents of the Singularity anticipate that this event will not only grant us immortality through technological means, but that we will live alongside, and possibly as, super-intelligent artificial beings.
+The transhumanist vision of a transformed future humanity has attracted many supporters (and opponents) from a wide range of fields both within and outside of the world of academia.

 Is transhumanism a utopian dream?
 How is this different from the belief in life after death?
-(Today roughly 85% of the world’s population believes in some form of life after death).

-In a world where science and technology are changing our lives at an exponential rate, and where many believe that humanity will overcome human mortality in the next 30 years— will humanity’s views of death have to adapt, or even be thrown out altogether?
+(Today roughly 85% of the world believes in some form of life after death).
+In a world where science and technology are changing our lives at an exponential rate, and where many believe that humanity will overcome death in the next 30 years— will humanity’s views of death have to adapt, or even be thrown out altogether?
 Well, it might have to be a bit of both.

 Transhumanism: Can Technology Defeat Death?